MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 See the next section for details on all of the available configuration values and what they mean.
 For the full details on the INI file format, see the [Python documentation on INI](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

-## Configuration file values
+## CLI configuration values and environment variables

-Configuration values are set in the configuration file, through environment variables, or as command-line options.
-These are evaluated in the following order, with items higher on the list taking precedence.

-1. Command-line parameters
-2. Environment variables
-3. Values in the configuration file

-The configuration file itself is located at `$AZURE_CONFIG_DIR/config`.
-The default value of `AZURE_CONFIG_DIR` is `$HOME/.azure/config` on Linux and macOS, and `%USERPROFILE%\.azure\config` on Windows.

 The following table contains all of the sections and option names that can be placed in a configuration file.
 Their corresponding environment variables can be set as `AZURE_{section}_{name}`, in all caps.
 For example, you can set the `batchai` section's `storage_account` default in the `AZURE_BATCHAI_STORAGE_ACCOUNT` variable.
+No values set through `az configure` have a corresponding environment variable.

 Any value that has a default available does not have to be present in the command line arguments, even if it is required.